 No, all we ask is passion, commitment and an open heart.

-It costs £550.
-Usually we ask for a deposit of £100 to reserve your place, with the balance due 2 weeks before the course begins.
-If you need to pay in instalments, just choose this option on the booking page.
+It costs £700.
+If you need to pay in installments, just choose this option on the booking page.
 If you would like to discuss your circumstances and need extra support to begin your journey, please talk to us.

-Yes, if you bring another adult with you who can take the children out and entertain them for the day or who can stay nearby with your breastfed baby til s/he needs a feed.
+Yes, if you bring another adult with you who can take the children out and entertain them for the day or who can stay nearby with your breastfed baby til they need a feed.
 We love babies and children, which is why we have to say with a heavy heart that they are too distracting to have in a room with women who are learning and often sharing deep, private emotions.
 Becoming a birth or postnatal doula will involve leaving your children sometimes.
-The doula journey is an adventure, taking you to people and places you never thought possible.
-Most doulas say this journey makes them more fulfilled – as women and mothers.
 If you feel you just could not leave your children to attend a course, then we’d suggest you think about how you would intend to leave them to attend a birth or work postnatally.
 Attending the course might be your first practice in arranging childcare, which will be necessary at least sometimes should you choose to work as a doula.

 Yes.
 The midwife’s journey is a slightly different experience of transition as you work out the boundaries between the 2 roles.
 We have a lot of experience supporting midwives as they begin the transition to the doula role.
 If you would like to speak to other midwives we have supported through the transition, please get in touch.